jlevy/og-equity-compensation/README.md

   almost always have more leverage and get better offers.
 - Salaries at startups are often a bit below what you’d get at an established company, since early on, cash is at a premium.
-- For very early stage startups, risk is higher, offers can be more highly variable, and variation among companies will be greater, particularly when it comes to equity.
+  For very early stage startups, risk is higher, offers can be more highly variable, and variation among companies will be greater, particularly when it comes to equity.
-- The dominant factors determining equity are what funding stage a company is at, and the role you’ll play at the company.
+- The dominant factors determining equity are what funding [stage](#stages-of-a-startup) a company is at, and the role you’ll play at the company.
-- If no funding has been raised, large equity may be needed to get early team members to work for very little or for free.
+  If no funding has been raised, large equity may be needed to get early team members to work for very little or for free.
   Once significant funding of an A round is in place, most people will take typical or moderately discounted salaries.
   Startups with seed funding lie somewhere in between.

-- 🚧 Structure: Link or situate this close to stages of a startup and typical offer levels.
+### Offers

 🄳 Companies will often give you a **verbal offer** for the job, to speed things along and facilitate the negotiation, then follow it with a **written offer** if it seems like you’re